 Manual Typewriters

 With laptops and tablets reigning the age, the vintage typewriter still has its charm.
-Writers and collectors just love the tactile feel of the keys, and the rhythmic clacking sound.
-Though typewriters aren’t the most efficient tools for writing anymore, they provide a distraction free space that you can’t really find today.
-Typewriter enthusiast Tom Hanks once stated, “There’s no delete key on a typewriter.
-You care how you write and you know why.”
-That’s a sentiment any writer can get behind.
+Writers and collectors just love the tactile feel of the keys and the rhythmic clacking sound.
+Though typewriters aren’t the most efficient tools for writing anymore, they provide a distraction-free space that you can’t really find today.

 Rotary Dial Telephones

-Before the age of the smartphone, a rotary dial telephone was a household staple.
+Before the age of smartphones, a rotary-dial telephone was a household staple.
 These were tank phones that could last years of heavy use.
-Although they aren’t useful in most homes anymore, their nostalgic charm and unmatchable durability has made them popular collectibles.
-Besides, there’s something slightly satisfying about the deliberate spin of the dial, so much different from today’s lightning fast taps.
+Although they aren’t useful in most homes anymore, their nostalgic charm and unmatchable durability have made them popular collectibles.

 Pocket Watches

-Pocket watches may have gotten left behind, but these watches remain a symbol of elegance.
-Many vintage pocket watches were handcrafted with a great deal of precision and detail.
-They’re collected and cherished by collectors and enthusiasts not only for their craftsmanship but for the stories they tell, a pocket watch passed down through generations often contains a history worth holding onto.
+They’re collected and cherished by collectors and enthusiasts not only for their craftsmanship but for the stories they tell.
+A pocket watch passed down through generations often contains a history worth holding onto.
 With digital screens in full control of the world, there is still something so endearing about flicking a pocket watch to see what time it is.

 Mechanical Scales